Danny DeVito: Acting

-In 2006, he joined the cast of the FX / FXX sitcom It's Always Sunny in Philadelphia as Frank Reynolds.
-DeVito stars opposite Glenn Howerton, Rob McElhenney, Kaitlin Olson and Charlie Day.
-The character of Frank Reynolds is introduced at the beginning of Season 2.
+In 2006, he joined the cast of the FX/FXX sitcom It's Always Sunny in Philadelphia as Frank Reynolds.
+DeVito stars opposite Glenn Howerton, Rob McElhenney, Kaitlin Olson, and Charlie Day.
+The character of Frank is introduced at the beginning of Season 2.
 He received a nomination for the Satellite Award for Best Actor – Musical or Comedy Series.
+He would also receive the Critics’ Choice Television Icon Award for the role in 2011.
 DeVito said of the show "I loved it.
 It was fucking outrageous just the way they are.
 I immediately said, 'Yeah, this is an amazing show.
-Also in 2006 he starred opposite Matthew Broderick in the Christmas comedy film Deck the Halls.
+Also in 2006, he starred opposite Matthew Broderick in the Christmas comedy film Deck the Halls.

 DeVito has an interest in documentaries.
-In 2006 he began a partnership with Morgan Freeman's company ClickStar, for whom he hosts the documentary channel Jersey Docs.
-He was also interviewed in the documentary Revenge of the Electric Car, discussing his interest in and ownership of electric vehicles.
-DeVito has directed eight short films between 1973 and 2016, five of which were released across 2010 and 2011.
-These are The Sound Sleeper (1973), Minestrone (1975), Oh Those Lips (2010), Evil Eye (2010), Poison Tongue (2011), Skin Deep (2011), Nest of Vipers (2011) and Curmudgeons (2016).
-In 2011, DeVito received a star on the Hollywood Walk of Fame for his work in television.
+In 2006, he began a partnership with Morgan Freeman's company ClickStar, for whom he hosts the documentary channel Jersey Docs.
+He was also interviewed in the documentary Revenge of the Electric Car (2011), discussing his interest in and ownership of electric vehicles.
+In 2010, DeVito appeared in the romantic comedy When in Rome.
+In 2011, he received a star on the Hollywood Walk of Fame for his work in television.
 In 2012, he voiced the title character in the animated version of Dr. Seuss' The Lorax.
 He appeared in the Angry Birds Friends "Champions for Earth" tournament advertisement in September 2015.
 Following the Japanese release of the Nintendo 3DS game Detective Pikachu, dedicated Pokémon fans submitted a 40,000-signature petition requesting that DeVito be the English voice actor for the title character.
 However, he declined to audition for the role, commenting that he was unfamiliar with the franchise.